with-watson/watson-services-pipeline-app/FRAMEWORK.md

 To do that, the Prerequisites needs to be met and install must have been executed successfully.

-From the App folder, run the command `npm run build:client`.
+From the App folder, run the command `npm run build:client-prod`.

 This will build the code into a folder called dist that will contain 1 sub-folders.
 If any error occurred, then the build wasn't successful and is probably a dependency issue or install that wasn't ran or successful.

 # Running the app on IBM Cloud

+> You need to have the bx or ibmcloud CLI installed locally before you can do this step.

 1. Push the app to IBM Cloud.